 The District has received grants, which are subject to audit by agencies of the state and federal governments.
 Such audits may result in disallowances and a request for a return of funds.
 Based on prior audits, the District's administration believes disallowances, if any, would be immaterial.

 C. Litigation

 The District is involved in lawsuits arising from the normal conduct of its affairs.
-The District believes the outcome of any matters will not have a material effect on these financial statements.
-Several lawsuits have also been commenced against the District under the Child Victim's Act.
-These matters are being handled by the District's insurer.
-It is not possible to estimate the outcome of those lawsuits at this time.
+The District believes that the outcome of any matters will not have a material effect on these financial statements.

 D. Operating Leases